little-samo/SamoAI/README.md

     - Seamlessly combine cooperative and adversarial elements for richer gameplay.
     - Agents dynamically switch roles between allies and competitors.

-Through these scenarios, **Samo-AI** not only serves as a testbed for multi-agent research but also as a platform for creating engaging, context-rich AI-driven games.
+Through these scenarios, **SamoAI** not only serves as a testbed for multi-agent research but also as a platform for creating engaging, context-rich AI-driven games.

 ## 🏗️ Architecture